muratk5n/thirdwave/en/README.md

 letter of intent with Cummins for the purpose of securing delivery of...
 15-liter H2 internal combustion engines that will be widely deployed"

 ---

+RU has unbelivable advantages in the larger region around UKR;
+scanning the map at first you see this thin slice of a land seperate from Moldova, and wonder WTH is that?
+It is Transnistria, unrecognised breakaway state with Russkies on it.
+Now Russian advance can attempt to connect to that region.

+---